sitegui/ejs-html/README.md

 ### Boolean attributes
 Attributes like `disabled` and `checked` are recognized as boolean.
 So one may write `disabled=<%=disabled%>` instead of `<%if(disabled){%>disabled<%}%>`, as they must in plain EJS.

 This is one point that makes this not EJS compliant.
-In EJS, anything literal text is outputed as is.
-In the example above this is not happens: the text `disabled=` is not outputed if the local value `disabled` is falsy, since ejs-html knows this is a boolean attribute.
+In EJS, any literal text is outputed as is.
+In the example above this is not what happens: the text `disabled=` is not outputed if the local value `disabled` is falsy, since ejs-html knows this is a boolean attribute.

 ### Server-side compiled, client-side rendered
 Compile the template server-side and export a function to render it in the client-side.